-Please be aware that the term "menhera" (often in the context of "menhera kei"(menhera type person) or "menhera woman/man") has been misused in a negative way in Japan, so if you search for this term you will find many negative articles.
+Please be aware that the term "menhera" (often in the context of "menhera kei"(menhera type person) or "menhera woman/man") has been misused in a negative way by the broader society in Japan, so if you search for this term you will find many negative articles.
 This is separate from how the term is used by the Japanese menhera community.

 Menhera.jp is a website where individuals exchange experiences that relates to mental health generally, or to specific mental illnesses or disorders.